Lzino/SchoolProject/README.md

+#There is the repository for my school projects.
-#Welcome, my GitHub!
+-Welcome, my GitHub!
 I'm studying how use GitHub.
 Therefore, I'll upgrade it soon.
-#"It is the repository for my school projects."